 Our small group April tour is timed to coincide with the peak of the spring migration spectacle along the Texas Gulf Coast - just as the venerable Live Oaks are bursting into leaf and when the turnover of warblers and other migrants can be truly astounding.
 It is tough to choose which warbler is best: perhaps the fiery male Blackburnian, the startling 'egg yolk headed' Prothonotary or maybe the skulking but dapper Kentucky?
 You will have to make your own mind up…

 Guide Chris Charlesworth lives in North America and is a veteran of numerous Texas tours.
-He rates the Texas Gulf Coast in spring as his favourite birding destination in all of North America and our April 2019 birdwatching tour to Texas will be his 13th trip there for Limosa.
+He rates the Texas Gulf Coast in spring as his favourite birding destination in all of North America and our April 2019 and 2020 birdwatching tours to Texas will be his 13th and 15th trips there for Limosa.